 Mull this over and stew on it before AI start diving deeper into it...

-So you saw from the video snip that Nutanix collapses all those old specialist silo's of IT into one stack and it runs on a lot of different hardware platforms out there.
+Hopefully you saw from the video snip link that Nutanix collapses all those old specialist silo's of IT into one stack and it runs on a lot of different hardware platforms out there.